Bachelor of Science in International Relations and Political Science (BS IRPS)

 Recognizing the importance of language and culture in understanding politics and international relations, students are required to complete the intermediate (200) level, or its equivalent, in a modern language other than English.
 Advanced-level study is strongly encouraged.

-Open to all Carnegie Mellon undergraduates, the Carnegie Mellon University Washington Semester Program (CMU/WSP) allows students to study politics and public policy and intern in Washington, DC, for one semester.
+Open to all Carnegie Mellon undergraduates, the Carnegie Mellon University Washington Semester Program (CMU/WSP) is an experiential learning program that allows students to study politics and public policy while also interning in Washington, DC, for one semester.
 Courses taken through CMU/WSP count toward the policy seminar core requirement and electives for the IRPS major.

 Double Counting: Students may double count a maximum of four courses with another major or minor.